Cepillín, a Clown Beloved Across Latin America, Is Dead at 75 - Up News Info

 In 1971, he was invited to host his own show for children on a local TV station.
 After marrying María Aydé Guajardo, he moved to Mexico City in 1977 and was hired by the national television channel Televisa to star in his own show.
 “El Show de Cepillín” ran for three years and was broadcast throughout Latin America.

-That year he also recorded his first children’s album — one of more than a dozen he would make in his career, with themes ranging from disco to country music and always delivered in his trademark falsetto.
+That year he also recorded his first children’s album — one of more than a dozen he would make in his career, in styles ranging from disco to country music, always delivered in his trademark falsetto.

 He performed in a stage version of “Aladdin” with the actress Salma Hayek years before she made it to Hollywood, and appeared in the 1979 film “Milagro en el Circo” (“Miracle at the Circus”), which featured the Mexican pop star Yuri.